 Maybe my colleague Megan can convince you?

 Relatedly, Why Twitter was, briefly, a discussion topic on yesterday’s The View, with Barbara Walters giving her co-hosts a brief Twitter tutorial (all t’s in Twitter being very crisply enunciated, as is Walters’s way).
 In attempting to explain to her doubting coworkers Twitter’s utility — or, at least, it’s draw — Walters asked, “Why do people want to be on MyFace?”
-Because, Walters continued, “People seem to have this need to be in touch with everybody.” (h/t, Andrew Sullivan).Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Because, Walters continued, “People seem to have this need to be in touch with everybody.” (h/t, Andrew Sullivan).Liz Cox Barrett is a writer at CJR.